maticzav/graphql-shield/README.md

 ## Troubleshooting

-#### When a single field is "Not Authorized!" the entire parent object returns null.
+#### When a single field is "Not Authorised!" the entire parent object returns null.

 This occurs when a non-nullable field (specified in the schema) returns a null value (due to GraphQL Shield blocking the field's value).
 GraphQL is a strongly typed language - the schema serves as a contract between client and server - which requires that the server response follow the schema definition.